valeria-va/ROS2_rUBot_mecanum_ws/Documentation/04_rUBot_slam_navigation.md

 - /navigate_to_pose
 - /follow_waypoints

-we need to install (usually is already installed):
+we need to install (already installed in our Dockerfile.robot):
 ````shell
 sudo apt install ros-humble-nav2-simple-commander
 sudo apt install ros-humble-tf-transformations